sushanth3104/8Bit-SAP-Computer-Architecture/README.md

 # 8Bit-SAP-Computer-Architecture
-Implements an 8-bit Simple As Possible Computer Architecture using Verilog To run the computer using your own code, update the instructions.tx in CPU folder and the run the cpu test bench
+-Implements an 8-bit Simple As Possible Computer Architecture using Verilog -To run the computer using your own code, update the instructions.tx in CPU folder and the run the cpu test bench